AWS Managed Services: Infrastructure Operations Management

 AWS Managed Services integrates with IT Service Management or ITSM tools like the ServiceNow platform which lets enterprise users get a unified look at their resources across a variety of infrastructure environments.
 Integration between ITSM tools and AWS Managed Services reduces development efforts while helping you avoid customized integration with AMS APIs.

 AWS Managed Services help you manage your infrastructure’s daily operations in association with ITIL processes.
 Through automation, self-service tools, and monitoring, AWS keeps your infrastructure secure and safe, while quickly responding to and recognizing events to enable you to request changes easily centered around your needs.
 AWS Managed Services manages your company’s AWS operations so you won’t have to.

 AWS Managed Services provides standardized deployments, complies with your in-house policies, and integrates with Trend Micro Deep Security for endpoint protection.
 In addition, our infrastructure templates and operating environment stick to AWS’ architecture best practices to provide security, control, and governance that are important to your business.

 Support and Advocacy

-AWS Managed Services give you access to our dedicated Cloud Service Delivery Manager along with Enterprise Support benefits at no extra cost to you.
+AWS alternatives like this are Managed Services give you access to our dedicated Cloud Service Delivery Manager along with Enterprise Support benefits at no extra cost to you.
 AWS Managed Services is responsible for operating your AWS infrastructure, but you have the control to run and build your applications and gain support and advocacy so you can focus more on innovation.